Suruchidgupta/suruchidgupta/README.md

 Highly adept at Clustering and Classfication, Web Scraping, Data Analysis and Visualisation.
 Passionate Engineer and thriving Analyst with ability to apply ML techniques and Algorithm Development to solve real-world industry problems.
 Recently, completed my Masters from National University of Ireland, Galway.

-- 🌱 I’m currently learning about **various Machine Learning algorithms**
+- 🌱 I’m currently learning about **Machine Learning and Artificial Intelligence**

 - 🤝 I’m looking to collaborate on **Computer Vision, Natural Language Processing, Data Science and Machine Learning projects**